oi-analytics/vietnam-transport/docs/results.rst

 -----------------------------------------
 ..
 Note::
     Purpose:
         - Creating post-processed transport networks with attributes
         - From pre-processed input Shapefiles and collected network attributes data
         - For all Province road networks
         - For all transport modes at national scale

     Execution:
-    - Load data as described in [Pre-Processed Data](https://vietnam-transport-risk-analysis.readthedocs.io/en/latest/predata.html)
+        - Load data as described in `Pre-Processed Data`_
         - run script vtra/preprocess/create_transport_networks.py

     Result:
-    - Create networks with formats and attributes described in [Processed Data Assembly](https://vietnam-transport-risk-analysis.readthedocs.io/en/latest/data.html)
+        - Create networks with formats and attributes described in `Processed Data Assembly'
         - Sotred outputs in /data/post_processed_networks/

 Pre-processing and Preparing Hazard Data